jfq3/MiGA-Docker/starting-miga/starting-miga.md

-# Starting MiGA
+# Starting and Stopping MiGA

 ## Starting Local Miga-Web

 The next time you want to use MiGA-Web, start Docker Desktop and wait until it is finished loading.
-Then open the terminal or **PowerShell** if you are using Windows and enter:
+Then open the terminal or **PowerShell** if you are using Windows and enter, one line at a time:

 ```text
 docker start miga